rbreslow/Hackfest2025/Learn The Alphabet (@lutzenfried)/README.md

 ✔  cloudfunction1-hf2025  northamerica-northeast1  https://cloudfunction1-hf2025-753482425537.northamerica-northeast1.run.app  tyrell.wellick@mysuperaisaas.com  2025-10-13T14:23:46.223112Z
 ```

-One interesting note is that the code running in GCP doesn't match the code that's in the repository.
+One interesting note is that the code running in GCP doesn't appear to match the code in the repository.

 From there, listing service revisions shows:

-(I forget the specific command I ran to do this)

 ```console
    REVISION                         ACTIVE  SERVICE                DEPLOYED                 DEPLOYED BY